Portland Plastic Surgery Group

 Skin Cancer Reconstruction

 Skin cancer reconstruction at Portland Plastic Surgery Group helps patients who are left with scars or deformities following skin cancer removal to enjoy a newfound sense of normalcy and self-confidence.
 Although today’s options for treating skin cancer are generally very successful, they may leave behind scars that serve as unpleasant reminders of the disease.
-Our team of board-certified plastic surgeons looks forward to helping you get back to feeling like yourself.
+Our team of board-certified and board-eligible plastic surgeons looks forward to helping you get back to feeling like yourself.

 Your Skin Cancer Reconstruction